Study Guide

 The story behind the opera itself is equally important.
 From the beginning of the creative process, it has been Michael Nicoll Yahgulanaas’s interpretation of the parable that is at the centre of the opera.
 This is an important distinction because as producers, Vancouver Opera and Pacific Opera Victoria were not seeking to create an opera based on an Indigenous storythe intent was to produce an opera written and created by an Indigenous artist.

 Michael’s mother is Haida, his father Scottish.
 Self-taught, his unique artistic style is informed by lessons learned from Chinese painter Cai Ben Kwon.
 The result is a conscious fusion of Haida and Asian artistic influences called Haida manga.
 Michael describes Haida manga as ‘blending North Pacific Indigenous iconographies and frame lines with the graphic dynamism of Asian manga.
 It is committed to hybridity as a positive force that opens a third space for critical engagement’.
-The artistic heritage of the opera is informed by the lived experience of not only Michael, but the entire creative team.
+The artistic heritage of the opera is informed by the lived experience of not only Michael, but of the other members of the creative team, composer Maxime Goulet, and director Glynis Leyshon.
 This collaboration is informed by a living Indigenous culture, the Haida and their outreaches into other regions of the world.

 AN INVITATION TO CONSULT